linzjs/linz/docusaurus/docs/list-dsl.md

 `list.recordActions` can be used to customise record specific actions.
 These are actions that act upon a specific model record.
 The actions appear as buttons for each record in a model list.
 The buttons can either appear in a drop-down list, or next to the edit and delete buttons for the record.

 `list.recordActions` should be an Array of Objects.
-Each object describes an action that a user can make, specific to the record, and the object takes on the same form as those described in `list.actions`\_.
+Each object describes an action that a user can make, specific to the record, and the object takes on the same form as those described in [list.actions](#listactions).

 `list.recordActions` can have an optional key `type` and when set to `primary`, the action will be renderered next to the edit and delete buttons for the record (i.e. not within the dropdown).
 You can also supply a key `icon`, which if supplied, will be used rather than a label for the button.
 The value for `icon` should correspond with name of a Bootstrap glyphicon.